Playfrog4u/server-monitor/README.md

 ## Description

-A simple project to monitor URLs for when it stops responding.
+A simple project to monitor URLs for when it stops responding and comes back online.
+Sends a webhook to Slack incoming webhook apps.

 ## Installation & Configuration